tobyplw/Audio-Obfuscation-Capstone/README.md

 - Threading (pip install thread6)

 ## Usage
-1. Create two terminal windows
+1. Create three terminal windows
-2. Run server.py first then client.py
+2. Run server.py first then client.py on the next two
 3. Speak and listen

 ## Notes
-- The current implementation is the client's audio data is constantly read and sent to the server and the server then plays it.
-- Threading will need to be implemented in order to support full-duplex.
+- The implementation of threads allows for full-duplex - both clients should be able to talk and listen at the same time.
+- The only way to end the program is to terminate with CTRL-C.
+- I added a note in server.py for where the data manipulation should occur.

+## TO DO
+- Add a bind for the user to end communication.